French Silk Pie Recipe

 - ½ cup of sugar + 2/3 more

-- 4 eggs
+- 4 large eggs

 Instructions

-- For the Crust: Preheat the oven to 450°.
+- Preheat the oven to 450°.
+If using convection, preheat it to 425°.

 - Add the flour, butter, salt, and sugar to a food processor and pulse on high speed while drizzling in the water until it becomes like a meal.
 Note: you may need a bit more water.

-- Form the dough into a 9” pie pan cutting off any excess and crimping the edges to make a ripple around the outside.
+- Form the dough into a 9” pie pan, cutting off any excess and crimping the edges to make a ripple around the outside.

-- Remove from the oven and cool completely.
+- Remove from the oven and cool completely to room temperature.

-- Set 1/3 of the whipped cream into a separate container but chill both the 1/3 and 2/3 in the refrigerator until it’s time to use it.
+- Set 1/3 of the whipped cream into a separate container, but chill both the 1/3 and 2/3 in the refrigerator until it’s time to use it.

-- Mix in the chocolate
+- Mix in the vanilla extract and then the melted chocolate.

-- Next, add in 2 eggs and beat for 2 minutes before adding in the other 2 eggs.
+- Next, add 2 eggs and beat for 2 minutes before adding in the other 2 eggs.
 Beat for a further 3-4 minutes or until smooth and fluffy.

 - Transfer the filling to the par-baked pie crust and smooth out using a spoon or spatula.